Adaptive 3D Mesh Steganography Based on Feature-Preserving Distortion: Experimental Results and Analysis

 \subsection{Comparison to State-of-the-Art Algorithms}

-To verify the effectiveness of our algorithm, we chose four 3D mesh steganographic algorithms based on geometric modification, namely VND/LSBR \cite{VND2018}, Chao \cite{Chao2009}, Li \cite{Li2017}, and HPQ-R \cite{LZY2017}, for comparison.
-All these algorithms provide high embedding capacity, and besides, VND/LSBR and HPQ-R can potentially resist 3D steganalysis.
-Relevant experiments were carried out on the PSB and PMN datasets with payloads 1.5, 3, 4.5, and 6 bpv.
-The division of the training and test sets is consistent with that described in Section 4.2.2.
-Since the vertex coordinates of almost all meshes in PSB and PMN are accurate to at most six decimal places, we made the following settings for each algorithm to ensure that the embedding operations would not cause the vertices to change beyond this precision.
-For Chao, we set the interval number and the maximum number of embedding layers to 100000 and 2, respectively.
-For VND/LSBR, we set the starting layer of the adaptive embedding to be layer 14 and the following two layers to be used for LSBR embedding.
-As for Li, we fixed the truncated space size of each vertex to 1.
-The interval parameter of HPQ-R was set to $10^{-5}$, and the number of sub-intervals was set to $2^3$.
-Note that we did not consider HPQ-R at high payloads, namely 4.5 and 6 bpv, because a higher payload needs a larger sub-interval number, which causes vertices to change beyond the allowed precision.
-The embedding strategy used by our algorithm for different payloads is the same as described in the previous section.
-Furthermore, six steganalyzers based on LFS52, LFS64, LFS76, ELFS124, WFS228, and NVT+ were used to evaluate steganographic security.
-The security of each algorithm w.r.t. different payloads was measured by the average $E_{OOB}$ overall 30 trials.
-For simplicity, we refer to these steganalyzers by their respective feature set names.
-Please note that we did not conduct relevant experiments of WFS228 on PMN because WFS228's source code, which is available on the website \footnote{https://github.com/zl991/3D-Steganalysis-WFS228}, fails to run for most meshes in this dataset.
-The experimental results are reported from Fig. \ref{e2} (a) to Fig. \ref{e2} (k).
-As illustrated in the eleven subfigures of Fig. \ref{e2}, IFPD-CS achieves better anti-steganalysis performance than the other four on both PSB and PMN except for Li at low payloads, which may be because the number of vertices changed by Li is minimal when the payload is low.
-However, as the payload increases, the security of Li declines progressively, and the superiority of IFPD-CS is gradually revealed.
+To evaluate the anti-steganalysis ability of our algorithm, we compared it with four 3D mesh steganographic algorithms based on geometric modification, namely, VND/LSBR \cite{VND2018}, Chao \cite{Chao2009}, Li \cite{Li2017}, and HPQ-R \cite{LZY2017}.All of these algorithms have high embedding capacities, with VND/LSBR and HPQ-R showing potential resistance to 3D steganalysis.
+We conducted relevant experiments on the PSB and PMN datasets, with relative payloads of 1.5, 3, 4.5, and 6 bpv.
+The division of the training and test sets aligns with the description in Section 4.2.2.
+Since $k_b$ is set to 6, for fair comparison, we configure each algorithm as below.
+We set Chao's interval number to $10^5$ and the maximum number of embedding layers to 2.
+For VND/LSBR, we set its initial embedding layer to 14 and reserve the last two layers for LSBR embedding.
+For Li, we fixed the size of the truncated space as 1 for each vertex.
+HPQ-R's interval parameter is set to $10^{-5}$, and the number of subintervals is set to $2^3$.
+It's worth noting that we did not consider HPQ-R at high relative payloads (i.e., 4.5 and 6 bpv) because a higher relative payload requires a larger subinterval number, which may lead to precision loss in vertex coordinates.
+We utilize the same embedding strategy for each relative payload as described in Section 4.2.2, as well as the STC configuration.
+To evaluate the steganographic security of each algorithm, we employ six 3D mesh steganalyzers, namely LFS52, LFS64, LFS76, ELFS124, WFS228, and NVT+.
+The security of each algorithm at each relative payload is assessed by the average OOB error $\bar{E}_{OOB}$ over 30 trials.
+The experimental results are presented in Figs. \ref{e2}.
+These twelve subfigures demonstrate that IFPD-CS outperforms the other four methods in terms of anti-steganalysis performance on both PSB and PMN.
+The only exception is Li's method at low relative payloads, where the number of vertices changed by Li is relatively small.
+However, as the relative payload increases, Li's method shows a progressive decline in $\bar{E}_{OOB}$, and the superiority of IFPD-CS becomes more evident.
+Another point worth noting is that the $\bar{E}_{OOB}$ curves obtained by our algorithm across various steganalyzers decrease at a relatively slower rate, and even at a relative payload of 6 bpv, IFPD-CS can also achieve an average OOB error of approximately $30\%$ on each steganalyzer.
+This convinces us that IFPD-CS may maintain good steganography security even at larger relative payloads.